Restaurant Photography Tips for Beginners

 have clients choose my hourly option anymore, I usually book half-day or full-day shoots these days.
 I am able to charge a high enough and livable rate and still be able to work with my ideal clientele in my pricing structure.
 For a lot, this business model does not work with people and I can understand why completely.
 It’s not for most.

-Not only do I offer half and full-day photo shoots, but I also offer quarterly and retainer pricing that be beneficial for hotel or other hospitality-type clients or clients that change their menus seasonally.
+Not only do I offer half and full-day photo shoots, but I also offer quarterly and retainer pricing that is beneficial for hotel or other hospitality-type clients or clients that change their menus seasonally.